 I speculate that during the Saturday, he sulked and ruminated about how he could further restore the balance in the game of wits; how he could cheat the Jews and show them he was still superior, still in charge.

-The answer reached him that afternoon, when a delegation came from the very people who had embarrassed him the previous day: They asked for a guard to be placed on the tomb “lest his disciples steal him away” and make their situation worse than it was before (Matt 27:64) — and implied that it would be worse for him too, as it might make him seem to be endorsing a rival to Caesar — not a King, but a God!
+The answer reached him that afternoon, when a delegation came from the very people who had embarrassed him the previous day: They asked for a guard to be placed on the tomb “lest his disciples steal him away” and make their situation worse than it was before (Matthew 27:64) — and implied that it would be worse for him too, as it might make him seem to be endorsing a rival to Caesar — not a King, but a God!
 That threat misfired, though, since Rome cared nothing for fine points of provincial religions and since he had already shown he was unworried on that score by his triple attempt the previous day to set Jesus free; an unconcern well justified by subsequent history, for no revolution followed the discovery of the empty tomb.

 So, he learned then that Jesus had predicted his resurrection on the third day, and the priests told him that to forestall any funny business they needed a guard overnight.